AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/aveva-cnnxt/cnnxt-mgmt/manage-permissions/map-group-adh.md

 # Map a group to an AVEVA Data Hub role

 Assign an existing AVEVA Connect group to a Data Hub role to control what actions users assigned to this group can take in AVEVA Data Hub.
-There are five built-in roles which cannot be removed from a tenant:
+There are six built-in tenant roles which cannot be removed:

 * Tenant Administrator - Administrator with full permissions and has the ability to add and remove users, clients, and secrets.

   **Note:** Do not assign the Tenant Administrator role to general users.

+* Community Administrator - A role with full administrative rights.
+These rights include all the privileges of a Community Moderator plus the ability to delete a community, invite and confirm tenant invitations, and remove tenants from the community.
+See Community roles for more information.

 * Tenant Contributor - Has read and write permissions by default.